-Artificial Solutions puts customer privacy first with Teneo, a conversational AI platform
+Artificial Solutions puts customer privacy first with Teneo, a conversational AI platform - VentureBeat

 “Fueled by interacting with the likes of Siri and Alexa, it’s no surprise that Gartner predicts that by 2020, customers will manage 85% of their relationship with an enterprise without interacting with a human,” Peart wrote in a blog post.

-Artificial Intelligence has stateside offices in Chicago in addition to California, and has raised more than $18.7 million to date, according to CrunchBase.
+Artificial Solutions has stateside offices in Chicago and California, and has raised more than $18.7 million to date, according to CrunchBase.